compwron/compwron.github.io/_posts/2015-09-22-why-you-should-hire-junior-developers.md

  -
 ---

-## Getting started
+## Junior developers are very useful

 # How to recognize a junior developer

 A developer who has only had one or zero development jobs previously, for less than a year or so total.
-Maybe they're coming from a college degree, a code bootcamp, or making a career transition into development from a related field.
+Maybe they're coming from a college degree, a code bootcamp, another area of the tech industry, or are making a career transition into software development from a different field.

 # "Junior" can mean so many things